|Space Launch Report: Zenit Data Sheet|

 Launch reportedly owed Boeing $0.978 billion in loans, trade debt, and partner

-services company had declared bankruptcy.
-Other companies, like Kistler, failed
+company had declared bankruptcy.
+Other companies, like Kistler, failed prior to

-prior to establishing service.
-For that reason, it was difficult to predict whether
+establishing service.
+For that reason, it was difficult to predict whether Sea

-Sea Launch would emerge as a continuing business.
-The partners, especially Boeing,
+Launch would emerge as a continuing business.
+The partners, especially Boeing, were

-was used to orbit Russia's first Electro-L weather satellite from Baikonur.
-Zenit 3F
+to orbit Russia's first Electro-L weather satellite from Baikonur.
+Zenit 3F used an

-used an upgraded hypergolic Fregat SB upper stage in place of Energia's cryogenic Blok
+upgraded hypergolic Fregat SB upper stage in place of Energia's cryogenic Blok DMSLB

 * Throttles to 50% at 114 sec